 Midnight Snack (1984)

 This approach is especially evident in his night scenes, which challenge the assumption that darkness removes color.
-Paintings like Night Palm (1987), Midnight Snack (1984), and After Hours (2005) demonstrate that nighttime in Hawaiʻi is rich with color, reflection, and atmosphere.
+Paintings like Night Palm (1987), Midnight Snack (1984), and After Hours (2005) demonstrate that nighttime is rich with color, reflection, and atmosphere.

-Light Rays and Streaks Across the Land
+Light Rays Across the Landscape

 A Quiet Moment (2002)

-The Power of Tiny Details
+The Power of Details

 Return to Makena Molokini (2010)